UProcSaaS/any-file/README.md

 Additionally, if no protocol schema is defined, local system is assumed.

+You can compress and uncompress your files in all operations.
+Next are compression formats supported: zip, gz.
+Please, take in consideration that some zip files have wrong headers.
+In those cases, file will be renamed to final extension only.

 No file format is considered when transmiting.
 No file contents modification is applied when copying file from source to destination.

 Next sources are accepted by the library: